sipmann/sipmann.github.io/content/mysql_dual_password.md

 Do you need to change the password of a MySQL user that it's being used in an application, and can't allow a single downtime?
 Well, MySQL 8.0.14 came with a feature called [Dual Password Support](https://dev.mysql.com/doc/refman/8.0/en/password-management.html#dual-passwords), with it you can change the password keeping the previous password as a kind of backup.
 That way you still can log in using the old password or can start using the new one.
 With that, the password change workflow it's the following.

-1) Change password keeping the old one.
+1) Change password keeping the old one;

-2) Deploy the new config to your app/cluster.
+2) Deploy the new config to your app/cluster;

 3) Discard the old password.